 Printable Recipe Card

-Sloppy Gyros Tortilla Boats
+Sloppy Gyros Tortilla Bowls

 Ingredients

-To make the tzatziki sauce
+To make the tzatziki sauce:

 - ½ cup mayonnaise

-- 1½ cups Greek yogurt
+- 1½ cups plain Greek yogurt

-- 1 cucumber peeled and diced
+- 1 medium cucumber peeled, seeded, diced, salted and strained.

 - 2 teaspoons salt